jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 ```
 Updates the shifter for this Ceaser Cipher.
 Should throw an `IllegalArgumentException` if the length of the shifter doesn't match number of characters handled by our Ciphers or any individual character falls outside our range of valid characters.

-Since we're allowing clients to construct a cipher without a shifter, your `handleInput` method should throw an `IllegalStateException` if a shifter was never set (and thus no encryption/decryption can occur).
+Since we're allowing clients to set a shifter after construction, your `handleInput` method should throw an `IllegalStateException` if a shifter was never set (and thus no encryption/decryption can occur).
 ___
 ### CeaserShift.java